kuzmicheff/vinyl-record-exchanger/README.md

 0. *Track length* is the time duration of a track.
 0. *Track side* is the side assignment of a track (A or B)
 0. *Track number* is the numeric index of the track on the specific side of a record.

+## Development plan

+0. ~~Create the Credit class~~ [Credit does not need to be set up as a class; it can be set up as a variable inside the Wallet class.]
+0. Create the Wallet class
+ 0. Wallet has a balance which is a decimal amount in credits.
+ 0. Credits can be deposited into wallet with the *depositCredits()* method.
+ 0. Credits can be withdrawn from wallet with the *withdrawCredits()* method.
+ 0. The current account balance can be checked with *checkBalance()* method.
+0. Create the Member class
+ 0. Member has the following attributes: first name, last name, username, password, rating, wallet, and collection (list).
+0. Create the Community class
+0. Create the Collection class